AlexTruongX/cs70-predict-final/README.md

 ## How it works:
 You have two options:
-* Option A: You want to get an "[desired grade] and want to find out the final std range that you need score within to get [desired grade].
+* Option A: You want to get an "[desired grade]" and want to find out the final std range that you need score within to get [desired grade].
     * Output: [lower bound std, upper bound std] for [desired grade]

 * Option B: You want to get a very specific [desired overall std].
 This option tells you exactly what std you need on the final to get that.